-• If you score a critical hit in melee (and do at least 1 point of net damage), your opponent has to make a Will check against 4 times the level of your critical hit.
-If they fail, they become confused with pain for one round for each level of the critical hit.
+• If you score a 'triple-critical' or better in melee (and do at least 1 point of net damage), the opponent becomes confused with pain for one round for each level of the critical hit.

 Opportunist

 - If an opponent moves from a square which is adjacent to you to one which is not, you get a free attack. - Note that you don't get the free attack if you cannot see the opponent or you are confused.